Lung Cancer

 Research and clinical trials

 Clinical trials bring innovative care options that are not widely available close to home.
-You may be eligible for clinical trials if you have a rare type of lung cancer or one that does not respond to standard treatments.
+You may be eligible for clinical trials that test innovative care methods, including new cancer drugs.

 Read more about cancer research and clinical trials.